Dicklesworthstone/bulk_transcribe_youtube_videos_from_playlist/readme.md

 - **Robustness**: The script is designed to handle various errors gracefully, such as issues in downloading audio, absence of audio streams, or failures in transcription.
 - **Logging**: Throughout the process, the script logs important information, such as the status of downloads, transcription progress, and any errors encountered.
 This logging is crucial for monitoring the script's performance and troubleshooting potential issues.

+## Progress Tracking

+- **TQDM Integration**: The script now uses `tqdm` to display progress bars during the transcription process, providing visual feedback on the progress of each video being processed.

 ## Conclusion